QuantEcon/lecture-python-advanced/source/rst/amss.rst

 where :math:`R_t(s^t)` is the gross risk-free rate of interest between :math:`t` and :math:`t+1` at history :math:`s^t` and :math:`T_t(s^t)` are non-negative transfers.

-Throughout this lecture, we shall set transfers to zero (for some issues about the limiting behavior of debt, this makes a possibly important  difference from AMSS :cite:`aiyagari2002optimal`, who restricted transfers to be non-negative).
+Throughout this lecture, we shall set transfers to zero (for some issues about the limiting behavior of debt, this is  possibly an important  difference from AMSS :cite:`aiyagari2002optimal`, who restricted transfers to be non-negative).

 In this case, the household faces a sequence of budget constraints